Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: Conclusion

 \section{Conclusion}

-In Byzantine synchronous systems, the protocol complex can remain $(k - 1)$-connected for $\lceil t/k \rceil$ rounds, potentially \emph{one} more round than the upper bound in crash-failure systems.
+In Byzantine synchronous systems, the protocol complex can remain $(k - 1)$-connected for $\lceil t/k \rceil$ rounds, potentially \emph{one} more round than in crash-failure systems.
 We conceive a combinatorial operator modeling the ability of Byzantine processes to equivocate without revealing their Byzantine nature, just after $\lfloor t/k \rfloor$ rounds of crash failures.
-We compose this operator with the regular crash-failure operators, extending the connectivity bounds up to $\lceil t/k \rceil$.
-We tighten this bound, at least when $n$ is suitably large compared to $t$, via a full-information protocol that solves a strong validity formulation of $k$-set agreement.
-We did not attempt to maximize the protocol resiliency -- we leave this as an open question -- but evidence suggests $n + 1 > t(d + 1)$ is enough to solve the problem when $k = t$ (check by using our protocol without lines \ref{algAgree:dec1}~to~\ref{algAgree:dec2}).
+We compose this operator with the regular crash-failure operators, extending $(k - 1)$-connectivity up to $\lceil t/k \rceil$ rounds.
+We tighten this bound, at least when $n$ is relatively large compared to $t$, via a full-information protocol that solves a formulation of $k$-set agreement.

-Byzantine failures can impose us \emph{one} extra synchronous round to address information ambiguity, and, in specific settings, \emph{at most that}.
-In terms of solvability vs. number of rounds, the penalty for moving from crash to Byzantine failures can thus be quite limited.
-There is an intuitive sense in that result when we realize that (i) in synchronous systems with large enough resilience, we can detect crash failures with a 1-round delay~\cite{BazziNeiger01}; and (ii) techniques similar to the reliable broadcast of~\cite{Bracha,SriTouRB} deal with the problem of equivocation, also with a 1-round delay.
-The final component of the puzzle seems to be separating the chains of unresolved values such that we suitably limit their size, or force the adversary to reveal the identity of all faulty processes.
-We did use those ideas in our protocol, yet the prospect of an algorithm that applies the same ideas, however with better resilience, is a thought-provoking perspective for future work.
+It may be surprising that Byzantine failures impose only \emph{one} additional synchronous round over the crash-failure model, and \emph{at most that} in our standard setting, where inputs are arbitrarily attributed to processes, and the number of processes is strictly bigger than $k(3t + 1)$.
+In terms of solvability vs. number of rounds, the penalty for moving from crash to Byzantine failures can thus be \emph{quite limited}.
+Previous work has hinted this possibility operationally, since (i) in synchronous systems where $n$ is large enough compared to $t$, we can simulate crash failures on Byzantine systems with a 1-round delay~\cite{BazziNeiger01}; and (ii) techniques similar to the reliable broadcast of~\cite{Bracha,SriTouRB} deal with the problem of Byzantine equivocation, also with a 1-round delay.
+This extra round is crucial -- but enough -- to limit the impact of Byzantine behavior in rather usual operational settings.